Admission and application

 Apply for a long stay student visa type D at the Belgian embassy or consulate which is competent for your country of residence.
 More information about your visa application can be found here and at the competent Belgian embassy or consulate.

 IMSOGLO includes student mobility to other Schengen countries, and therefor you have to apply for a long stay student visa type D with code B35.
 After your arrival in Belgium, you will be able to apply based on this code B35 for a 2 year residence permit that will allow you to travel to Austria and Germany without having to apply for a visa in these countries.

-When applying for a visa, you will be asked to prove your solvency (i.e. creditworthiness).
+When applying for a visa, you will be asked to prove your solvency (i.e. sufficient means of subsistence).
 This solvency can be proved in different ways: